Jon1105/Budget/instructions.md

 - [ ] account: try@email.com; 123456

 - [ ] be able to edit purchases (if field is not entered, take previous value)

 - [ ] be able to edit user's name

-- [ ] fill in list of shops

-- [ ] onPurchasePress show all info regarding the specific purchase (complete date, category, description)
+- [ ] onPurchasePress show all info regarding the specific purchase (complete date, description)

 - [ ] ?? add a possibiltiy to create solo account with only 1 user (no info page), (anonymous sign in)